-Stop at Tiger Leaping Gorge.
-One of the deepest gorges in the world, with staggering variations in altitude (nearly 4000m) separating the Jinsha River (lit: Golden Sands River) from the jagged mountains of Northern Yunnan, this area has become a playground for walkers coming from the world over keen to defy this unforgiving terrain.
-We will take a short walk in the gorge.
+Pay a visit to Tiger Leaping Gorge, one of the deepest gorges in the world, with nearly 4,000 meter variations in altitude.
+Separating the Jinsha River from the jagged mountains of Northern Yunnan, this area has become a playground for trekkers from all over the world, keen on defying this unforgiving terrain.
+Standing up to the challenge, a short walk through the gorge is definitely in order for the day!

 Lunch in a guesthouse overlooking the gorge